 He says she’s a wonderful cook.
-She says he’s a wonderful story teller.
-Modesty prevents either of them accepting the other’s praise – which may well be the secret behind Alan and Helen-May Burgess’ highly successful Catlins farmstay.
-This affable couple have been welcoming guests into their home for the last 27 years and one thing they both agree on is that they could never do it unless they were both fully committed to the cause.
+She says he’s a wonderful storyteller.
+Modesty prevents either of them from accepting the other’s praise – which may well be the secret behind Alan and Helen-May Burgess’ highly successful Catlins farm stay.
+This affable couple has been welcoming guests into their home for the last 27 years and one thing they both agree on is that they could never do it unless they were both fully committed to the cause.

 “If one of us said ‘Enough; I want out,’ that would be it,” says Alan.
 “Because it takes two of us to run this show.”

 Helen-May agrees.
 “Although we love what we do, there’s an awful lot of work involved and we both have our separate roles to play.”

 It’s Helen-May who’s responsible for taking bookings (almost of which nowadays come through agents or via Greenwood’s website).

 “Whereas once, guests simply dropped in off the road, now they book months in advance.
 Many are referred to us by agents who have contacted us after personally visiting or staying a night, or who have viewed Greenwood’s website.
 With their referrals comes a certain expectation.
 We’re busy throughout the year, with the quietest period being winter, which is when we see the most Kiwis.”

 Helen-May is also in charge of preparing the guest rooms.
 (There are three, one with a private bathroom and two en-suited – something which guests always enquire about.
 Two rooms have their own living areas.)
 Although Helen-May insists Alan is a top-notch cleaner of bathrooms, she prefers to handle bed changes herself.

 “There has been the odd occasion,” she laughs good-naturedly, “when beds have been left to Alan and I’ve come home to find the sheets – well, not quite upside down, but inside out!”